GoogleCloudPlatform/apigee-samples/llm-routing/docs/cloudshell-tutorial.md

 ### To Anthropic

-Similarly now for Anthropic, provide your model name
+Similarly now for Anthropic, provide the model you have deployed (for example `claude-3-5-sonnet-v2@20241022`)

 ```sh
 PROVIDER=anthropic